uraplutonium/beautiful-jekyll/_posts/2017-05-29-incomplete-linux-handbook.md

 ~~~
 export PATH="/media/uraplutonium/Workstation/Applications/upnbin:$PATH"
 ~~~
-and put your own shell commands in that folder.
-For example:
+and put your own shell commands in that folder and make the file executable.
+For example, the contents of _/media/uraplutonium/Workstation/Applications/upnbin/upn-test_ is as follow:
 ~~~
 #!/bin/bash
 # This script does nothing, but simply prints "Hello uraplutonium!" on the screen, and creates an empty file upntestfile in home folder.